Readek/Melee-Stream-Tool/README.md

 ---

 Do you want to adapt this project to another game but can't figure out how to?
-Lucky for you, I'm open for commisions!
-Contact me on Twitter [@Readeku](https://twitter.com/Readeku) or on Discord `Readek#5869`!.
+I would be happy to help!
+Contact me on [Mastodon](https://mstdn.social/@Readek) or on the project's [Discord Server](https://discord.gg/EX22CTBNrM)!

 Do you want to support this project?
 [Buy me a ko-fi](https://ko-fi.com/readek) or tip me [directly](https://streamlabs.com/readek/tip)!